cnpmx/Proxmox-preserve-interface-name/README.md

 ## Purpose

-Proxmox VE 8.2 and Proxmox Backup Server 3.2 upgraded to the lastet 6.8 kernal.
+Proxmox VE 8.2 and Proxmox Backup Server 3.2 introduce upgrades to the lastet 6.8 kernel.
 This causes the naming scheme for network interfaces to change, which can lead to invalid network configurations after a reboot.
 This script helps users maintain consistency in their network interface naming scheme when upgrading to Proxmox VE 8.2 and Proxmox Backup Server 3.2.